-Robert, a qualified chartered accountant, is the General Manager - Business Services at Honda and is responsible for managing the financial, legal, people and IT components of Honda's business in Australia.
+Robert, a qualified chartered accountant, is the General Manager - Product, Customer & Communications at Honda Australia.
 With respect to the GSC, Robert is responsible for all financial matters.

 Robert is an extremely proud member of the GSC and is a strong believer that sport has the ability to improve the social, emotional and physical development of young people.